ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

 The table is a beast, but it reveals all sorts of interesting things.
 A few that stand out to me are:

-- Screen readers don’t have parity in function across different versions, unless they do.
+- Screen readers don’t have parity in function across different manufacturers, unless they do.
 - Browsers have consistent behavior across different operating systems, until they don’t.
 - All browsers can have the same behavior, save for one—I’m pointing my finger at you, Safari.
 - Two browsers may share the same underlying rendering engine, yet have completely different behaviors.

-Another map-is-not-the-territory consideration is large areas of seeming cross-operating system support may not work as expected in the actual. <kbd>Command</kbd> is frequently used on macOS as a modifier key, so a lack of existing behavior for it and its Windows equivalent may seem tempting.
+Another [map-is-not-the-territory](https://fs.blog/map-and-territory/) consideration is large areas of seeming cross-operating system support may not work as expected in the actual. <kbd>Command</kbd> is frequently used on macOS as a modifier key, so a lack of existing behavior for it and its Windows equivalent may seem tempting.

-However, <kbd>Alt</kbd>, otherwise known the Windows key, opens the Start Menu.
-Although this would have cross-operating system parity, it would not be a great experience for people who use Windows.
+However, <kbd>Alt</kbd>—otherwise known the Windows key—opens the Start Menu.
+Although this modifier key would have cross-operating system parity, it would not be a great experience for people who use Windows.

 ### Availability bias

 As people who predominately use macOS or Linux to build web experiences, **we oftentimes tend to forget other operating systems exist**.

-This can have even more subtle consequences, in that Mac laptops don’t have <kbd>Home</kbd>, <kbd>End</kbd>, <kbd>Page Up</kbd>, and <kbd>Page Down</kbd> keys.
+This can have even more subtle consequences, in that Mac laptops don’t have physical <kbd>Home</kbd>, <kbd>End</kbd>, <kbd>Page Up</kbd>, and <kbd>Page Down</kbd> keys.
 This fact can **conspire to make people forget that these keys exist and are used**, to say nothing of other biases such as [non-English keyboard layouts](https://en.wikipedia.org/wiki/List_of_QWERTY_keyboard_language_variants).

 <figure
   role="figure"